-Students complete two prerequisite courses, a First Year Experience (FYE) course and the Professional Practices course BUS 190, to prepare for their cooperative education experience.
+Students complete two prerequisite courses, a First Year Experience (FYE) course and the Professional Practices course BUS 190, to prepare for their Cooperative Education experience.
 The FYE course prepares students for success in college.
-The Professional Practices course focuses on fundamental skills for gaining employment, such as goal-setting, resume writing, interviewing, professional etiquette, and business ethics.
-As the final step in completing the cooperative education program prior to graduation, and to build a foundation for lifetime good citizenship, students also complete 20 hours of volunteer community service.
+The Professional Practices course focuses on fundamental skills for gaining employment, resume writing, interviewing, professional etiquette, and business ethics.
+As the final step in completing the Cooperative Education program prior to graduation, and to build a foundation for lifetime good citizenship, students also complete 20 hours of documented volunteer community service.

 Co-op employers are partners in education and play a vital role in student development.
 Students work directly with their Cooperative Education Coordinator in a structured, managed, and evaluated program to help realize their personal career goals.

 For co-op eligibility requirements, registration policies, program options, and other issues related to the cooperative education program, please refer to the Cooperative Education Program section of the Catalog.